Azure-Samples/netappfiles-powershell-smb-script-sample/README.md

 ## Prerequisites

-1. Azure subscription
+1. Azure subscription.
+2. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Resource Group created
+3. Resource Group created.
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+4. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-1. Azure PowerShell, please refer to [Install Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.8.0)
+5. Azure PowerShell, please refer to [Install Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.8.0)
-1. Run the following PS command:
+6. Run the following PS command:
 	* Install-Module Az.NetAppFiles
-1. Active Directory infrastructure setup with one or more DNS servers from the AD domain (usually the Domain Controllers) available in the same virtual network where you're setting up Azure NetApp Files.
+7. Active Directory infrastructure setup with one or more DNS servers from the AD domain (usually the Domain Controllers) available in the same virtual network where you're setting up Azure NetApp Files.
 If you want to setup an Active Directory test environment, please refer to [Create a new Windows VM and create a new AD Forest](https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain#create-a-new-windows-vm-and-create-a-new-ad-forest-domain-and-dc), Domain and DC for a quick setup, then you can work on the vnet that gets created to setup the subnet requirements for ANF.

 # How the project is structured